hrfee/jfa-go/README.md

 #### Usage
 Simply run `jfa-go` to start the application.
 A setup wizard will start on `localhost:8056` (or your own specified address).
 Upon completion, refresh the page.

-Note: jfa-go does not run as a daemon by default.
-You'll need to figure this out yourself.

 ```
 Usage of ./jfa-go:
   -config string